khoi-nguyen-2359/bst-box/README.md

 Currently the program demonstrates how AVL Tree changes through out insertion and deletion.
 The output is made with Unicode characters, and can be exported to a text file for sharing.

-The program will demonstrate how AVL Tree changes through out insertion and deletion.
-The output is made with Unicode characters, and can be exported to a text file for sharing.

 ## Project Structure

 The project is organized as follows: